xonsh/xonsh/docs/envvars.rst

       - ``'.'``
       - Prompt text for 2nd+ lines of input, may be str or function which returns a str.
+    * - OLDPWD
+      - No default
+      - Used to represent a previous present working directory.
     * - PATH
       - ``()``
       - List of strings representing where to look for executables.
+    * - PATHEXT
+      - ``()``
+      - List of strings for filtering valid exeutables by.
     * - PROMPT
       - xonsh.environ.DEFAULT_PROMPT
       - The prompt text.
 May contain keyword arguments which are auto-formatted, see `Customizing the Prompt <tutorial.html#customizing-the-prompt>`_.
+    * - PROMPT_TOOLKIT_STYLES
+      - ``None``
+      - This is a mapping of user-specified styles for prompt-toolkit.
+See the prompt-toolkit documentation for more details.
+If None, this is skipped.
+    * - PUSHD_MINUS
+      - ``False``
+      - Flag for directory pushing functionality.
+False is the normal behaviour.
+    * - PUSHD_SILENT
+      - ``False``
+      - Whether or not to supress directory stack manipulation output.
     * - SHELL_TYPE
       - ``'readline'``
       - Which shell is used.
 Currently two shell types are supported: ``'readline'`` that